Skip to content

 When was the last time you washed your bike helmet, your bike shoes, and your running shoes?
 If you have been wearing them, and haven’t done so in the past few months, they probably stink.
 If you can’t smell it, ask someone else to, then look at their face…the truth comes without words being spoken.

 HELMET: Are the straps white with salt deposits, and are the little pads slippery from sunscreen and hair product, and is the outside stained with grime?
-I rinse my Rudy Project Helmet after almost every ride.
-It is 7 years old and looks brand new still.
+I rinse my helmet after almost every long ride (once a week when wearing a Skin Cooler Helmet Beanie).
+It is 5 years old and looks brand new still.

 TO WASH: Turn on your kitchen sink and let the water run luke warm.
 Run the water on the helmet, the pads and the strap.
 Then take about a tablespoon of shampoo, dish soap, liquid hand soap, or liquid laundry detergent, and rub it between your hands and finger and then apply it to all the surfaces that absorb water.
 Rinse it thoroughly, shake it to get excess water out, and put it in the sun to dry.
 Wipe the outside with a cotton towel.
 Stay away from stronger detergents, as any residual that is not rinsed will run into your eyes when you sweat in it again.